ssec-jhu/db-template/docs/source/usage.rst

 User Manual
 ===========

-**Welcome to SPaDDa's documentation!**
+**Welcome to package_name's documentation!**

-Spectroscopy for Patient Diagnosis Database  `SPaDDa <../../>`_ is a website for collecting patient biosample and spectroscopy data.
+A base template for creating Django applications for collecting patient data.

 Contents
 --------